The Internet of Things in healthcare: Why start implementing now?

 - By 2020, there will be an increasing use of remote patient monitoring through home healthcare, that will help drive the global market at a CAGR (Compound Annual Growth Rate) at 24.55%.

 Surely, the figures impress.
-The Internet of Things is going to bring revolution in healthcare, and in this post, we will show you how as well as answer the following questions: Why should start use IoT medical applications?
+The Internet of Things is going to bring revolution in healthcare, and in this post, we will show you how and answer the following questions: Why should start use IoT medical applications?
 What are the benefits of connected healthcare?
 What problems can IoT medical devices solve?
-So, get insight in the answers!
+So, let’s start!

 IoT in healthcare: IoT examples